 Ahh, it's a good day when a model piece of minimalist gear comes along.
-The Patagonia Nano Puff pullover definitely fits the bill, weighing in at a scale-verified nine ounces even (odd?) for a men's medium.
+The Patagonia Nano Puff pullover definitely fits the bill, weighing in at a scale-verified nine ounces even (odd?) for a medium, men's and women's versions available.
+We used it on Denali this year and it was a fantastic low-bulk layering piece, versatile enough to use inside a jacket or a sleeping bag.

 The Nano Puff doesn't have a lot to review in terms of features, and that is by design.
 There is a single zipped chest pocket that the pullover will stuff into, a nice deep half-zip on the front with a neck-protecting zipper garage at the top, and some elastic around the cuffs and hem.
 That would be it.